sagemath/sagewiki_to_gh-2022-10-10/dev1/hike.md

 If you have a car that you're willing to take people hiking in, put your name down:

  * Craig Citro (my wife will be in town with car, we can carry three more beyond ourselves)
+ * Tom Boothby (if we hike during the week, I can carry 3 extra; if during the weekend, my fiance will come)